xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

 ```

 ## Process Health
 Another common monitoring task involves tracking the health of BNG-related processes.
-The list relevant processes includes iedged and radiusd
+The list of relevant processes includes iedged and radiusd

 ### Process CPU
 Per-process CPU data can be found in the Cisco-IOS-XR-wdsysmon-fd-proc-oper.yang model.
 Specify the node name and the process-name in the sensor-path as follows: